gregorio-project/hyphen-la/doc/classical-hyphenation.md

 doubt, so there are no deviations from the hyphenation examples given by Niedermann.
 The only case Niedermann does not explicitly deal with are compounds whose first element ends in a group of consonants like *long-aevus, quadr-angulus, post-ea, magn-animus*.
-For some of these, is seemed advisable not to follow the etymologic principle.
+For some of these, it seemed advisable not to follow the etymologic principle.

 ### Rubenbauer/Hofmann: Lateinische Grammatik